-LIGHTHOUSE is a JEDI focused (Justice, Equity, Diversity and Inclusion) Center of Excellence working with leaders across industries and sectors to create a relationship-based ecosystem that supports a Silicon Valley economy where ALL families can sustain and thrive.
-Lighthouse aims to provide expertise, research, backbone infrastructure, and a framework to convene stakeholders for regional efforts in close partnership with the original Bridge to Recovery (B2R) Network which is now known as the Lighthouse Network.
+LIGHTHOUSE was focused on Justice, Equity, Diversity, and Inclusion (JEDI).
+The Center of Excellence worked with leaders across industries and sectors to create a relationship-based ecosystem that supported a Silicon Valley economy where all families could sustain and thrive.
+Lighthouse aimed to provide expertise, research, backbone infrastructure, and a framework to convene stakeholders for regional efforts in close partnership with the original Bridge to Recovery (B2R) Network, now known as the Lighthouse Network.

-- Developing an integrated workforce and safety net partnership ecosystem
+- Developing an integrated workforce and safetynet partnerships

 - Coordination of regional collaborative funding opportunities

-- Developing regional JEDI Councils: sector-based councils to establish family-sustaining wages in our region
+- Developed regional JEDI Councils, sector-based councils to establish family-sustaining wages

-- Creating a JEDI Dashboard: regional dashboard to report, assess, and align equity principles in key impact areas
+- Created a JEDI dashboard: regional dashboard to report, assess, and align equity principles in key impact areas

-- Community well-being efforts: establishing a regional Maslow’s Pyramid to engage anchor institutions, landowners, and cities in equitable development
+- Community well-being, establishing a regional Maslow’s Pyramid to engage anchor institutions, landowners, and cities in equitable development

-The Lighthouse Network (formerly B2R) is a network coalition of private, public sector and not for profit leaders uniting to place every individual and family on the path to economic freedom.
-This new economy must ensure that everyone's immediate basic needs are met and that they can achieve a dignified livelihood through meaningful, empowered jobs.
-The network has approximately 120 individuals from over 60 organizations and is organized into 8 working groups.
-The network is currently organizing around the following strategic initiatives:
+The Lighthouse Network is a network coalition of private, public sector, and not for profit leaders united to place every individual and family on the path to economic freedom.
+The network has over 125 stakeholders from over 60 organizations and is organized across safetynet and workforce development pillars.
+The network organized strategic initiatives for:

 - Guaranteed Basic Income